JasonHatfield/BibleVerseSearch/README.md

 	- [x] Include screenshots of data entry forms, forms displaying data validation errors, and search results.

-	- [x] Upload the design document to the digital classroom along with a ZIP file containing the source code.
+	- [x] Upload the design document to the digital classroom and a ZIP file containing the source code.

-	- [x] While APA style is not obligatory, ensure a solid level of academic writing is maintained.
+	- [x] While APA style is not obligatory, maintain a solid academic writing level.